Updated November 2022

 Take well-known graphic designer for film, Annie Atkins, for example.
-She was the lead graphic designer for The Grand Budapest Hotel, and worked on everything from props to set pieces, to the typeset of the hotel sign (and movie title) itself.
+She was the lead graphic designer for The Grand Budapest Hotel and worked on everything from props and set pieces to the typeset of the hotel sign (and movie title) itself.

 Think you'd like to pursue a career as a graphic designer for film and television?
 Here are the kinds of projects you'd be working on, and a few tips from experts in the field.

 The Role of Graphic Designers in Film/Television Production

 Simply put, a graphic designer on a TV or film production is responsible for creating any graphic pieces outlined in the script.
 They also create promotional materials, like movie posters and digital content.

 Quite often, graphic designers work on period pieces (set in the past), where a lot of research is needed to replicate the exact style and presentation of things like building signage and newspapers.